Statue of Liberty Diversity/Multicultural Resources See also:

 Latin American History

-13 Hispanic Women Who Changed the World NEW! - Hispanic women who have changed the course of history with their talents, smarts, and determination (2022, Reader's Digest).
+13 Hispanic Women Who Changed the World - Hispanic women who have changed the course of history with their talents, smarts, and determination (2022, Reader's Digest).

 Arts of Latin America AUDIO VIDEO - 'Travel through the diverse cultures of Latin America, as represented by artists from Ecuador, Cuba, Bolivia, El Salvador, Venezuela, Mexico, Puerto Rico, Texas and California.
 Enjoy art rich in both tradition and innovation.'
 Includes video, audio, and lesson plans (Kennedy Center for the Performing Arts).
 See also Our America: The Latino Presence in American Art (Smithsonian Institution).